 What to do?

-If he is still breathing, dial 911 and patiently wait.
-If he is not breathing, you must act quickly and practice artificial respiration (see below).
+If they are still breathing, dial 911 and patiently wait.
+If they are not breathing, you must act quickly and practice artificial respiration (see below).
 Think about the possible risks of hypothermia and cover your child.

 First, check the absence of breathing and possibly pulse (at the neck).
 If necessary, combine artificial respiration and cardiac massage (explained below).